ss7pro/mlt/docs/admin_guide.md

 ```
 pip install mlt
 ```
-to install current version of `mlt` on their systems, or they can upgrade existing `mlt` to latests version:
+to install current version of `mlt` on their systems, or they can upgrade existing `mlt` to latest version:
 ```bash
 pip install -U mlt
 ```